kaob1991/pands-project2021/README.md

 plt.tight_layout()
 plt.savefig("box_swarm_box.png)

 ```

-The following modifications were made to the code for the individual plots to prevent the variables from carrying over into the next
+The following modifications were made to the code for the individual plots to prevent the variables from carrying over into the next:

 ```python

 def swarmbox_plt(variable, output):